jaysabe/jaysabe/README.md

 ---

 I write software that talks to hardware, automates the boring stuff, and doesn't break when it matters.
-My interests pull toward low-level systems, security, and infrastructure — with a background that spans music education to bare-metal firmware.
+My interests pull toward low-level systems, security, and infrastructure — as a former music educator, the languages I knew reflected my art.
+Now they are compiled.

-I use this GitHub as an active sandbox: coursework in malware analysis, static and dynamic reverse engineering, and binary exploitation sits alongside CI/CD automation experiments, embedded firmware projects, and full-stack applications.
-It's where I learn things by building them, break things intentionally, and occasionally ship something worth keeping.
+I use GitHub as an active sandbox: malware analysis, static and dynamic reverse engineering, and binary exploitation sits alongside CI/CD automation experiments, embedded firmware projects, and full-stack applications.
+As a lifelong learner, it's where I learn things by building them, break things intentionally, and occasionally ship something worth keeping.

-☕ Coffee reviewer · strongman athlete · building things that run close to the metal
+☕ Coffee enjoyer · strongman athlete · gamer